kahlil/grunt-guides/scripts/01-getting-started.md

 	grunt: "~0.4.0"
 }
 ```
+As you can see Grunt is stored in the package.json as a "development dependency".

-We will make sure that all the Grunt plugins will be automatically added to the package.json later on as well.
-This is useful because if you want to use the same Grunt setup later on in a different project you can just copy the package.json file and type `npm install` into the command line in order to install Grunt and all the Grunt plugins at once.
+We will make sure that all the Grunt plugins will be automatically added to the package.json as development dependencies later on as well.
+This is useful because if you want to use the same Grunt setup later on in a different project you can just copy the package.json file and type `npm install` into the command line in order to install Grunt and all the Grunt plugins in one go.

 ## grunt-cli

 In order to be able to run Grunt from the terminal we need to install a little tool called grunt-cli. "cli" stands for "comand line interface".
 This program only needs to be installed once.
-It is installed globally so it is available on your computer everywhere and it is used to actually run the Grunt installation that we just installed in your project directory locally.
-This just means that every project can use a different version of Grunt locally without worry.
+It is installed globally so it is available on your computer everywhere. grunt-cli is used to actually run the Grunt installation that we just installed in your project directory locally.
+This just means that each project can use a different version of Grunt locally without worry.

-Just type
+Type

 ```sh
 npm install -g grunt-cli
 ```
-into your terminal and hit return.
+into the command line and hit return.

 ## Installing a Grunt plugin